DIP Online

 Traditional sink mounts are comprised of rag mats and/or foam center boards, but contemporary versions--Essential Acrylic Frame Enclosures--have been recently launched by Gemini Moulding using acrylic sheeting (photo 7).
 There are three layers sandwiched as 1/8" acrylic top, center sink mat (mount), and back panel in clear or opaque options.
 When both front and back are clear it allows for viewing from either side (photo 8).
 These enclosures may be constructed with surface sheets as regular clear acrylic, UV OP3, or Optium acrylic for a variety of preservation requirements and are hung by saw tooth hangers glued to the back.
 They may also be fitted with stands for tabletop display.

-When the item being framed is thicker, such as a book, additional
+When the item being framed is thicker, such as a book,

-thicknesses from magazines to books.
-Two
+item thicknesses from magazines to books.

 Glazed and Unglazed